Medieval cuisine: Drink

-Juices, as well as wines, of a multitude of fruits and berries had been known at least since Roman antiquity and were still consumed in the Middle Ages: pomegranate, mulberry and blackberry wines, perry, and cider which was especially popular in the north where both apples and pears were plentiful.
+Juices, as well as wines, of a multitude of fruits and berries had been known at least since Roman antiquity and were still consumed in the Middle Ages, including those of pomegranate, mulberry, and blackberry.
+Perry and cider were especially popular in the north, where both apples and pears were plentiful.
 Medieval drinks that have survived to this day include prunellé from wild plums (modern-day slivovitz), mulberry gin and blackberry wine.
 Many variants of mead have been found in medieval recipes, with or without alcoholic content.
 However, the honey-based drink became less common as a table beverage towards the end of the period and was eventually relegated to medicinal use.
 Mead has often been presented as the common drink of the Slavs.
 This is partially true since mead bore great symbolic value at important occasions.
 When agreeing on treaties and other important affairs of state, mead was often presented as a ceremonial gift.
 It was also common at weddings and baptismal parties, though in limited quantity due to its high price.
 In medieval Poland, mead had a status equivalent to that of imported luxuries, such as spices and wines.
 Kumis, the fermented milk of mares or camels, was known in Europe, but as with mead was mostly something prescribed by physicians.

 Plain milk was not consumed by adults except the poor or sick, being reserved for the very young or elderly, and then usually as buttermilk or whey.
 Fresh milk was overall less common than other dairy products because of the lack of technology to keep it from spoiling.
 Tea and coffee, both made from plants found in the Old World, were popular in East Asia and the Muslim world during the Middle Ages.
 However, neither of these non-alcoholic social drinks were consumed in Europe before the late 16th and early 17th centuries.